buglabs/Synergy-Starter-Kit/Cold Chain/User Guide.md

 Goal:

 * Enter thing name of S5D9 kit.
 * Dashboard loads simulated data of a trip.
-//Orange plus Monsoon
+(Orange plus Monsoon)

 * Temperature / humidity as Text + Sparkline or gauge
 * Alarm widget set up to display temperature readings above 50
-* History widget is a static line chart of last 24 hrs
-//Use fake data or picture for conference center demo
+* History widget is a static line chart of last 24 hrs (Use fake data or picture for conference center demo)